rosetta-home/satori_cubism_client/README.md

 ## Implementation

-This system is a bare bones Javascript and HTML implementation of charting Satori data from the [Rosett Home Satori Channel](https://www.satori.com/channels/rosetta-home) into Cubism Horizon and Comparison charts.
+This system is a bare bones Javascript and HTML implementation of charting Satori data from the [Rosetta Home Satori Channel](https://www.satori.com/channels/rosetta-home) into Cubism Horizon and Comparison charts.

 Once checked-out, copy example-config.js to config.js and update the variables in config.js.